 Group Health Coverage

-If you have group health coverage through an employer-sponsored plan or organization, you may be able to add your mom as a dependent if she meets certain eligibility requirements.
-Some plans only allow spouses and children to be added as dependents; others permit additional family members like parents or grandparents.
+If you’re lucky enough to have group health coverage through your job or an organization, you might be able to add your mom as a dependent.
+But there’s a catch – she has to meet certain eligibility requirements.
+Some plans are exclusive, only allowing spouses and kiddos to be added as dependents.
+Others are more inclusive, welcoming additional family members like parents or grandparents.

 Individual Plans